apple/swift-algorithms/Guides/Keyed.md

 let fruits = ["Apricot", "Banana", "Apple", "Cherry", "Blackberry", "Avocado", "Coconut"] let fruitsByLetter = fruits.keyed(
     by: { $0.first! },
-    uniquingKeysWith: { old, new in new } // Always pick the latest fruit )
+    uniquingKeysWith: { key, old, new in new } // Always pick the latest fruit )
 // Results in:
 // [